sasjs/cli.sasjs.io/docs/installation.md

 If you only care about using the SASjs CLI then simply download NodeJS directly from the homepage:  [https://nodejs.org/en](https://nodejs.org/en/).
 We recommend you do NOT install chocolatey (leave the checkbox unchecked), unless you have a specific need for it.

-If you're a power user looking to play with different versions of NodeJS then NVM-Windows would be the better choice - available here: [https://github.com/coreybutler/nvm-windows#installation--upgrades](https://github.com/coreybutler/nvm-windows#installation--upgrades)
+If you're a power user looking to play with different versions of NodeJS **and** you have admin rights on your machine, then NVM-Windows would be the better choice - available here: [https://github.com/coreybutler/nvm-windows#installation--upgrades](https://github.com/coreybutler/nvm-windows#installation--upgrades)

 ### Mac / Linux
 We recommend using [NVM](https://github.com/nvm-sh/nvm) instead of [Node](https://nodejs.org/en/) directly, as this does not require root permissions.